Graduate Program - PhD (Doctor of Philosophy)

 There are minimum registration requirements for all Teaching Assistants, Research Assistants, and Fellows who are eligible for the Graduate Student Support Plan.
 Details may be found here .

 A student working toward a doctoral degree is expected to be registered for graduate work at NC State for at least 6 semesters beyond the bachelors degree.
-See http://www.ncsu.edu/grad/handbook/section3_15.php for the complete discussion of residence credits.
+See the Grad School Handbook for the complete discussion of residence credits.

 All doctoral students must attain candidacy (pass the Oral Prelim exam) within six (6) calendar years from the date of admission and complete all degree requirements within ten (10) calendar years.

 Many times each semester, researchers from inside and outside the University make hour-long public presentations on their work.
-Each PhD student must attend eight such presentations during the course of their degree and complete and submit to the Graduate Secretary a Colloquium Attendance Form for each.
+Each PhD student must attend eight such presentations during the course of their degree for which they check in using their NC State ID and submit an online Colloquium Attendance Form for each.
 A schedule of seminars and colloquia in Computer Science may be found here.